Skip to primary navigation Skip to content Skip to footer

 We have three available time slots: 7:15 PM, 7:30 PM, and 7:45 PM.
 Each tour will last approximately 90 minutes.
 Guests will receive a commemorative flashlight to assist with dimly lit sections of the Castle.

-Additionally, on August 21, we invite the public to join us for food and refreshments at the Castle.
+Additionally, on June 19 & August 21, we invite the public to join us for food and refreshments at the Castle.
 Enjoy exploring the grounds, viewing updates on the new porches, and spending an evening with family and friends.
-Food vendors will include Andy’s Crossover Kitchen, Valenz Tacos, The Mack Shack, and Salty Sweet Pop.
+Food vendors on June 19 will be Chuck’s Chicken, The Mack Shack & Sweet & Salty Pop on Aug 21 food vendors will include Andy’s Crossover Kitchen, Valenz Tacos, The Mack Shack, and Salty Sweet Pop.
 No purchase necessary!
 Food vendors available to the public 5:00 PM – 7:00 PM.

 We look forward to sharing these memorable evenings with you!